tl0x/Cornos/README.md

 # Credits

 Thanks to everyone who contributed to this!
 Special thanks go to:
+- xlvin#2111 for making the logo
+- Chicken#0002 for a ton of work on the client
+- and everyone else who contributed.

-@@ -107,3 +121,13 @@ Without you, this project would've gone to the bin a long time ago.
+Without you, this project would've gone to the bin a long time ago.
 Thanks!

+---

 # Contributors Stats:

 <img align="center" src="https://github-readme-stats.vercel.app/api?username=NotNoahDev&show_icons=true&theme=radical&line_height=21"/>